 This clause requires data fiduciaries to develop security safeguards based on the associated risks and the likelihood and severity of harm including de-identification and encryption, steps to protect the integrity of data, and steps to prevent misuse, unauthorised access, and modification and disclosure/destruction of personal data.
 These practices need to be reviewed periodically in a manner specified by regulations.
-Though, it is welcome that the Bill includes provisions around security, given the importance of security in the digital age, there is no clear form of accountability or baseline standard for security.
-This could result in a vast range of security practices emerging in India and levels of enforcement and could overall weaken national cyber security.

 Recommendation: We recommend that the text of the Bill require an annual review rather than a periodic review and require that the review involve an audit by an independent third party.
-The results of such an audit should be included in the data trust score that is assigned to a data fiduciary.
-We further recommend that the Bill require adherence to security standards that have been recognized and approved at the sectoral, national, or international level.
+The results of such an audit should be included in the data trust score that is assigned to data fiduciary.